 Look into Traffic Court

 Not all jurisdictions have the same legal procedures for traffic tickets, so you will need to do a little bit of research.
 It might be possible to get a deal by scheduling a meeting with the prosecutor before you go before the judge.
 If this is possible, you might be able to get your speeding ticket reduced to something lesser.
-This can potentially save you hundreds or even thousands of dollars with your car insurance
+This can potentially save you hundreds or even thousands of dollars with your car insurance.
+Also, prepare for your appearance by knowing what to say in court when you have a ticket.

 Do Some Preparation